thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 	}
 ```

 When developing a style sheet based on a Photoshop document, translate points directly into pixels.
-For example,
-if the Photoshop document displays a heading at 24 points, use 24 pixels in the CSS rule.
+For example, if the Photoshop document displays a heading at 24 points, use 24 pixels in the CSS rule.

 Always end font-family declarations with a generic font family (i.e. serif, sans-serif).

 #### Colors

 Use hexadecimal notation (lowercase) to define colors without alpha-transparency.
-Reduce six-character values to three character
-values whenever possible.
-Developers may use RGBA color as long as a hex fallback is also provided for
-browsers that do not support RGBA.
+Reduce six-character values to three character values whenever possible.
+Developers may use RGBA color as long as a hex fallback is also provided for browsers that do not support RGBA.

-Example:

 ```css
 .button {